KelvinTegelaar/CIPP/setup/installation/roles.md

 You can assign these roles to users using the [Role Management system of Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization?tabs=invitations#role-management)

 {% hint style="info" %}
 After the invite link is sent to the user, they must click on it to accept the invite and gain access to the app.
-The invites expire after a specific amount of time..
+The invites expire after a specific amount of time.
 Note this link must be sent manually to them, it is not e-mailed.
 {% endhint %}

 To assign a role to a user you would follow these steps: